5 Best Music Tag Editors for Windows and Mac in 2025

 • File Support: MP3, MP4, AAC, WMA, FLAC, etc.

-Overview: MusicBrainz Picard is a great-looking app which is clearly designed to make the tagging process as intuitive as possible for the user.
+Overview: MusicBrainz Picard is a sleek, user-friendly app designed to make tagging intuitive.
 It has all the tools you need to manually tag your music, but it really excels at downloading tags online.
-There are 3 different options you can use to give you the best chance of locating the right tracks to import tags from: Lookup (using existing metadata on the file), Scan (using the tracks digital fingerprint), or look-up the track using the MusicBrainz website.
+There are 3 different options you can use for locating the right tracks to import tags from: Lookup (using existing metadata on the file), Scan (using the track's digital fingerprint), or look up the track using the MusicBrainz website.

 MusicBrainz Picard interface